aka The Place Where I Answer Your Burning Questions About My Books 🙂

-A: You can find my ebooks in the Kindle store at Amazon (U.S. and the international Kindle stores).
-Many of my books, at any given time, can also be read for free via the Kindle Unlimited program at Amazon.
-Occasionally I put my titles in wide e-release (at BN, Kobo, iBookstore, etc.), but you can always find them at Amazon.
+A: You can find my ebooks at Amazon (U.S. and international Kindle stores).
+My books can also be read for free via the Kindle Unlimited program at Amazon.
 My paperbacks are available only at Amazon.

 Q: Why are your ebooks in the Kindle store and not everywhere else all the time?

 A: To have a book in the Kindle Unlimited program (readers pay a low monthly subscription fee to Amazon that allows them to download books for free), the book has to be exclusive at Amazon for a minimum of 90 days and not available on any other digital platform during that time.
 If you’re unfamiliar with Kindle Unlimited, you can learn more about it here.
 I know the exclusivity at Amazon isn’t great for readers who either don’t like shopping at Amazon and/or who need epub or other formats.
 Believe me, most authors aren’t jumping for joy about it either.
 Some authors choose to put their books in wide release, across all formats, and forgo Kindle Unlimited completely.
 But many authors reach a pretty big audience through KU.
 I am one of those authors.
 I have gained a whole lot of new readers who have found my books via KU.